Kidney Transplant – FAQ (Chad & Jeff)

 Believe it or not, I left the hospital the following day.

-Why did you choose to donate?
+Why did you choose to donate your kidney?

 How did you qualify to be a kidney donor?